Ridesharing Accident Attorney NYC & Westchester

 Experienced Ridesharing Accident Attorney

 The law office of Michael LoGiudice is well versed in the complex insurance issues related to rideshare vehicle accidents.
-If you were injured in an Uber or Lyft accident we can help you obtain compensation for you medical costs, lost wages and property damage.
-If you injury meets the serious injury threshold, we can pursue a lawsuit to recover damages for your pain and suffering.
+If you were injured in an Uber or Lyft accident we can help you obtain compensation for you medical costs, lost wages, and property damage.
+If your injury meets the serious injury threshold, we can pursue a lawsuit to recover damages for your pain and suffering.
 In the end, TNCs, will invariably become more popular since consumers will benefit from the convenience of ridesharing services.
 However, we are committed to holding negligent ridesharing companies and drivers accountable.
 Call our office or fill out a contact form today for a free consultation.